bgoli/melite-metadata/melite-proposed.md

  A general description of a data collection.
 Be as detailed as you want, you may use almost all Markdown **except the ## subsection** in your *Description*.

 ### More about MELITE
-MELITE uses a restricted set of Markdown as a syntax the subsection, bullet point and url (##, - , []) to defined metadata in a human writable way.
+MELITE uses a restricted set of Markdown as a syntax: the subsection, bullet point, comma and url (`## - , []`) to defined metadata in a human writable way.
 Some explanatory notes:

 - Sections are defined with `## A single line of text ... `
   - `## Identification`